apotonick/disposable/README.md

 ## Twin

+Twins are only # FIXME % slower than AR alone.

 Twins implement light-weight decorators objects with a unified interface.
 They map objects, hashes, and compositions of objects, along with optional hashes to inject additional options.

 Let me show you what I mean.